Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Statistical setting

 The authors do not provide an unconditional variance estimate for the estimators they developed.
-Instead, they provide a conditional variance estimate, given the covariates.
+Instead, they provide a conditional variance estimate, given the dataset.
 This implies that the weights, being derived from the covariates, are treated as constants.
-The approach to estimating conditional variance differs between the first paper \cite{kallusATT} and the second paper \cite{kallus2019optimalATE}.
-Because the second paper is more recent and generalizes beyond ATT estimation, we adopt its approach to estimate conditional variance.
-The authors recommend using the 'robust sandwich estimator' \cite{Freedman2006} to estimate the conditional variance of the weighted average estimator, based on the conditional variance of the OLS estimator.
-The variance of the augmented estimator is discussed only in the first paper, as the authors do not recommend this estimator in the second paper due to practical violations of the positivity assumption and the potential for high bias if the outcome and treatment models are misspecified \cite{Kang2007}.
+The procedure to estimate a confidence interval differs between the first paper \cite{kallusATT} and the second paper \cite{kallus2019optimalATE}.
+Because the second paper is more recent and generalizes beyond ATT estimation, we adopt its approach.
+It consists in building a robust Wald CIs from stacked M-estimation \cite{Freedman2006} without accounting for weight uncertainty.
+The variance of the DR estimator is discussed only in the first article \cite{kallusATT} as the authors do not recommend this estimator in the second article \cite{kallus2019optimalATE} due to practical violations of the positivity assumption and the potential for high bias if the outcome and treatment models are misspecified \cite{Kang2007}.